 - Analysis of philosophical accounts of distributive justice as well as policy proposals dealing with such issues of poverty, global justice, multinational corporations, human trafficking, immigration, health care, and climate change.

-COM 128: Facilitating Deliberation & Dialogue (2 units)
+COM 128: Facilitating Deliberation & Dialogue taught by Professor Deborah Dunn (2 units)

 - Satisfies GE Serving Society Requirements

 - This course provides practice, research, and discussion surrounding the nature of group deliberation in community and civic life, as well as the nature and practice of facilitating dialogue in community.